JayaPrakash6650/frappe-installation/README.md

     wsl --install -d ubuntu

-If you face an error while opening the installed distro in wsl (Even afterrestarting the system), try
+If you face an error while opening the installed distro in wsl (Even after restarting the system), try

     wsl --update